levsero/test_embed/doc/zesettings.md

 ![example](https://support.zendesk.com/hc/user_images/UZH2vMZVWgnC6woZ_EeihA.png)

 You can use different strings for different locales or use one string for all locales by using an asterisk (`*`) for the locale.
+You can also use the asterisk locale (`*`) to specify a fallback string in case the browser isn't set to a listed locale.

 The string can't exceed 25 characters.